pegasystems/pega-helm-charts/terratest/run-tests-from-cmdline.md

 # Running tests from the command line

-The tests can be run from the command line which allows you to avoid complying with the IntelliJ plugin license requirements.

 ## Prerequisites
 - You have a local clone of this repo
 - You have installed an appropriate go version (v1.13 or later)